 This session provides a framework for systematically developing on-the-job training.
 The design templates given ensure consistency in delivery by different trainers and creates a structured method to track learning progress.
 A must for any organization intent on providing successful procedural training.
 Particularly effective for presenting standard operating procedures that adhere to regulatory compliance requirements.

 This scenario-driven approach to harassment prevention provides an overview of employment discrimination law.
 It also goes deeper, exploring employees’ fundamental expectation of respectful treatment in the workplace and its intersection with employer policy.
-Higher requirements for management based on the same sources of law, internal policy, and employee perspective add more layers.
+Higher expectations and potential liability for management based on law, internal policy, and employee perspective add more considerations.
 Optimize the work environment by integrating all these aspects and increase learning, understanding, and application.

 An understanding of key employment laws is essential for managers and supervisors, especially because their knowledge and actions may be imputed to the organization.
 Issue-spotting acumen is critical.
-This highly interactive session provides a variety of scenario discussions to equip participants with practical knowledge of state and federal employment laws.
-Gain awareness of potential workplace legal issues and build confidence on this extensive and evolving topic.
+This highly interactive session provides a variety of scenario discussions to equip participants with practical knowledge of federal and Colorado state employment laws.
+Gain awareness of potential workplace legal issues and build confidence on this expansive and evolving topic.

 Mark has collaborated with employers of all types as an employment attorney for nearly twenty-five years.
 As an advisor and trainer, he applies his extensive knowledge of Equal Employment Opportunity law, human resources, and employee relations.
 Workplace investigations are Mark’s professional passion.
 He has conducted hundreds of them and supervised hundreds more.
 In addition, Mark has published numerous articles and served as an expert witness on the subject.
 He is fascinated by the Enneagram tool and the study of implicit bias.
 He lives in Denver with his wife, daughter, and beloved dog Woodrow.